-The University Library at the University of Saskatchewan is seeking expressions of interest from Indigenous artists and storytellers interested in becoming the library's third Indigenous Storyteller-in-Residence.
-Unique in the province, the Indigenous Storyteller-in-Residence is a part-time, paid residency slated to run for 8-12 weeks beginning in January 2023 at the University Library.
+The University Library at the University of Saskatchewan is seeking expressions of interest from Indigenous artists and storytellers to become the library's fourth Indigenous Storyteller-in-Residence.

 The Indigenous Storyteller in Residence program has two primary objectives: